Bringing you the

 Thanks for your question.

-The Church Teaches that Jesus is
+The Church teaches that Jesus is

 truly present — Body, Blood,

 Soul, and Divinity in the Eucharist.
+This presence is Sacramental — it

-is not physical in the sense that
+is not physical, in the sense that

 we are eating Jesus’ cells